How much things cost in Iceland

 Iceland is not a budget destination, but our Travel Specialists will work with you to design an authentic experience that suits your budget as well as your timescale and interests.
-With 35 years’ experience creating holidays to Iceland, we’ll use our first-hand knowledge, longstanding local partnerships and bulk buying power to negotiate special prices for many aspects of your holiday – without compromising our high standards of quality.
+With over 35 years’ experience creating holidays to Iceland, we’ll use our first-hand knowledge, longstanding local partnerships and bulk buying power to negotiate special prices for many aspects of your holiday – without compromising our high standards of quality.
 You can also save money by travelling outside summer – May and September are beautiful months in Iceland, while our free iDiscover digital travel guide for self-drive clients is full of ideas for things to do and places to visit that don’t cost a thing.
 Don’t forget that many of Iceland’s biggest attractions – from mighty waterfalls to mesmerising seascapes – are completely free!

 How much things cost in Iceland at a glance